 Have you ever used a new type of skincare product or detergent, only to have your skin become red and irritated?
 If so, you may have experienced contact dermatitis.
-This condition occurs when foreign substances or excess exposure to water makes your skin itchy, red, and inflamed.
+This condition occurs when chemicals you come into contact with cause an undesired reaction.

 Most contact dermatitis reactions aren’t severe, but they can be rather unpleasant until the itching subsides.